 - Household energy behaviours in post conflict Northern Ireland

 - The ‘community effect’ in community-led environmentally friendly behaviour

-- Geo-science humanitarian knowledge exchange for disaster risk reduction
+- Natural science- humanitarian knowledge exchange for disaster risk reduction

 - Education for Sustainable Development

-Max is part of a Natural Environment Research Council project working with Concern Worldwide to develop an aftershock forecasting tool to inform humanitarian emergency planning and response.
+Max has been part of a number of Natural Environment Research Council and Global Challenge Research Fund (GCRF) projects to develop aftershock forecasting tools to inform decision making after damaging earthquakes.
 Earthquakes can’t be predicted but it is increasingly possible to forecast the aftershocks that occur after a major earthquake.
-This tool will be useful to humanitarian non-government organisations co-ordinating emergency response activities in post-earthquake situations.
+These tools will be useful to humanitarian and other organisations coordinating emergency response activities in post-earthquake situations.

 Currently he is co-investigator in a £19 Million, 5 year, GCRF funded interdisciplinary research hub to address Urban Disaster Risk in Istanbul, Kathmandu, Nairobi and Quito.